Moser-Tardos Algorithm with small number of random bits: Analysis of the algorithm

 This leads to a structure of a directed graph: vertices are the pairs $(C,i)$, where $i$ is a step, and $C$ is a clause that is invalid after step $i$; and edges $(C,i)\to (D,i+1)$ correspond to the ``causal relation'' which could be very informally thought of as ``$C$ was invalid after step $i$; we resampled $C$ in step $i+1$ and this made $D$ invalid after step $i+1$''.

-We trim this directed graph to a forest and then add some decorations: (a) each variable remembers its final assignment, (b) each vertex $(C,i)$ remembers the values of the variables of $C$ from after $i$-th step.
+We trim this directed graph to a forest and then add some decorations: (a) each variable remembers its final assignment, (b) each vertex $(C,i)$ remembers the values of the variables of $C$ in the colouring $\MT^i$.

-The main point of associating a landscape to $(\cal M,\rnd)$ is that it is possible to recover the function $\used^k_{\cal M,\rnd}$ from the landscape. \end{myrem}
+The main point of associating a landscape to $(\cal M,\rnd)$ is that it is possible to recover the function $\used^k_{\cal M,\rnd}$ from the landscape (or, more precisely, from the finalised landscape). \end{myrem}

 Let us now proceed with precise definitions.
 Let $G$ be a digraph.
 We define a digraph $\Canvas(G)$ as follows.
 The set of vertices of $\Canvas(G)$ is $V(G)\times \N$.
 For every edge $(x,y)$ in $\Rel (G)$ and every $i\in \NN$ we add an edge $((x,i), (y,i+1))$ to $\Canvas(G)$.
 Note that, since the digraph $\Rel (G)$ is symmetric, the edge $((y,i), (x,i+1))$ is also added to $\Canvas(G)$.
 If $(x,i)\in V(G)\times \NN$ then we refer to $i$ as the \emph{level} of $(x,i)$.